2026 IPREM: €600/month · €7,200/year (14 payments)

 Entrepreneur VisaYesVia UGE portal with ENISA favorable report.

-Arraigo SocialYesRequires 2+ years in Spain first.
+Arraigo Sociolaboral (formerly Arraigo Social)YesRequires 2+ years in Spain first.
+Renamed by RD 1155/2024.

 Arraigo FamiliarYesFor family of Spanish citizens, no time requirement.